About

 - route.ts (customer segment

-the resulting schema files will be located in .vovk-schema/
+the resulting schema files will be located in the .vovk-schema/

 - root.json